-(Navelbine and others), vincristine (Oncovin and others), and temozolomide (Temodar)
+(Navelbine and others), vincristine and temozolomide

-- Low fluid intake
+• Low fluid intake

-- Low amounts of fiber in the diet
+• Low amounts of fiber in the diet

-- Anti-nausea medications
+• Anti-nausea medications

-- Opiate pain medications
+• Opiate pain medications

 Here are some things you can do to help prevent constipation:

 such as cauliflower or broccoli are good sources of fiber.

-- Drink plenty of fluids.
+• Drink plenty of fluids.

 Not all anti-cancer medicines cause hair loss; your doctor or nurse can tell you whether you might be affected.
 Hair loss is often one of the more frustrating aspects of cancer treatment.
-When hair falls out, it can affect self-image and quality of life.
+When hair falls out, it can affect a person’s self-image and quality of life.
 But there are ways to cope with this side effect.

 Coping With Hair Loss

 If you choose to wear a wig, consider buying one before all of your hair falls out.
 This way, you will have a good match to your own hair color.
 Having a wig ahead of time will also help you feel more prepared.
 You can have your wig professionally fitted and styled by a full-service wig salon.
-Some of these salons even specialize in hair loss from chemotherapy.
+Some salons specialize in hair loss from chemotherapy.